huangbolun/data-ai-iot/imageClassificationCIFAR-10/README.md

 1. Download and install the [Azure CLI Installer (MSI) for Windows](https://aka.ms/InstallAzureCliWindows) or [Mac or Linux](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) .
 Once the installation is complete open the command prompt and run `az login`, then copy the access code returned.
 In a browser, open a **private tab** and enter the URL `aka.ms/devicelogin`.
 When prompted, paste in the access code from above.
 You will be prompted to authenticate using our Azure account.
 Go through the appropriate multifaction authenication.
 2. In you have never deployed the DSVM before, log into the Azure Portal and click on the Create a resource green + sign in the left panel and search for and select **Data Science Virtual Machine for Linux (Ubuntu)**.
 On the resources' page, click on the link in the buttom that says <u>Want to deploy programmatically?
 Get started</u>
 Scroll down and make sure that the status is enabled for the intended subscription.
-3. From **Windows Explorer** navigate to the DataScienceVM folder `DataScienceVM\Tutorials\MLADS-spring-2018\setup` and from there launch the command prompt by going to the address bar and typing `cmd` (for the Windows command prompt) or `bash` (for the Linux command prompt assuming it is installed already) and type `az --version` to check the installation.
+3. Navigate to the DataScienceVM folder `DataScienceVM\Tutorials\MLADS-spring-2018\setup` If using **Windows Explorer** you can launch the command prompt by going to the address bar and typing `cmd` (for the Windows command prompt) or `bash` (for the Linux command prompt assuming it is installed already) and type `az --version` to check the installation.
 Copy over the `parameters-ldsvm.json` from the data-ai-iot folder `data-ai-iot\imageClassificationCIFAR-10\setup`.
 Note this come from the GitHub repos you cloned during the Prerequisites above.

 4. When you logged in to the CLI in step 1 above you will see a json list of all the Azure account you have access to.
 Run `az account show` to see you current active account.
 Run `az account list -o table` if you want to see all of you Azure account in a table.
 If you would like to switch to another Azure account run `az account set --subscription <your SubscriptionId>` to set the active subcription.
 Run `az group create -n cifartutorial -l westus` to create a resource group called `cifartutorial`.